robertpountney92/dockerized-mircoservices/README.md

 **deploy:** The final stage is to deploy to production, **AWS ECS** can be levereaged to orchestrate container deployments

 # Avoid system downtime
-To avoid system downtime in a production enviornment, deployment stategy such as blue-green deployment could be implemented.
+To avoid system downtime in a production enviornment, deployment stategy such as Canary deployment could be implemented.

-Blue-green deployment will consist of two identical environments, in front of which there is a load balancer that allows you to direct traffic to the appropriate environment.
-All currrent traffic could be routed to one environment, say blue, whislt the new release release could be routed to the other environment, say green.
-Once we are happy the deployment to the green environemnt is successful we can routing traffic to the green environment.
-This should mitigate system downtime.
+Canary deployments are a pattern for rolling out releases to a subset of users or servers.
+The idea is to first deploy the change to a small subset of servers, test it, and then roll the change out to the rest of the servers.

+Canary deployments can be implemented across containers (or pods in k8s) within a cluster by utilising **rolling updates**.
+This involves deploying new containers to the cluster and slowly over time decommissioning the old containers and re-reouting all requests to the new containers.
+This approach should acheive zero downtime.